-- 8.313.3.14 ADJUSTMENTS TO BASE YEAR COSTS: Since rebasing of the prospective per diem rate will take place every three years, the Department recognizes that certain circumstances may warrant an adjustment to the base rate.
-Therefore, the provider may request such an adjustment for the following reasons: - A. Additional costs incurred to meet new requirements imposed by government regulatory agencies, taxation authorities, or applicable law (e.g. minimum staffing requirements, minimum wage change, property tax increases, etc.) - B. Additional costs incurred as a result of uninsurable losses from catastrophic occurrences. - C. Additional costs of approved expansion, remodeling or purchase of equipment. - D. Such additional costs must reach minimum of \$5,000 for facilities with 16 or more beds and \$1000 for facilities with 15 or less beds, of incurred cost per year for rebasing to be considered.
+8.313.3.14 ADJUSTMENTS TO BASE YEAR COSTS: Since rebasing of the prospective per diem rate will take place every three years, the department recognizes that certain circumstances may warrant an adjustment to the base rate.
+Therefore, the provider may request such an adjustment for the following reasons:

+A. Additional costs incurred to meet new requirements imposed by government regulatory agencies, taxation authorities, or applicable law (e.g. minimum staffing requirements, minimum wage change, property tax increases, etc.)

+B. Additional costs incurred as a result of uninsurable losses from catastrophic occurrences.

+C. Additional costs of approved expansion, remodeling or purchase of equipment.

+D. Such additional costs must reach minimum of \$5,000 for facilities with 16 or more beds and \$1000 for facilities with 15 or less beds, of incurred cost per year for rebasing to be considered.
 The provider may request consideration of such rebasing no more than twice in its fiscal year.
 The provider is encouraged to submit such rebasing requests before the cost is actually incurred if possible.
-The Department will approve or disapprove the rebasing request in a timely manner.
+The department will approve or disapprove the rebasing request in a timely manner.
 If the rebasing is approved, the resulting increase in the prospective per diem rate will go into effect: 1) beginning with the month the cost was actually incurred if prior approval was obtained, or 2) no later than 30 days from the date of receipt of the request if retroactive approval was obtained.
 At no time will rebasing in excess of any applicable ceilings be allowed.

-[2-1-95; 8.313.3.14 NMAC - Rn, 8 NMAC 4.MAD.732.D.VI, 11-1-00]
+[2/1/1995; 8.313.3.14 NMAC - Rn, 8 NMAC 4.MAD.732.D.VI, 11/1/2000]

-- 8.313.3.15 RESERVE BED DAYS: Reserve bed days will be paid using the provider's Level III rate.
-[2-1-95; 8.313.3.15 NMAC Rn, 8 NMAC 4.MAD.732.D.VII, 11-1-00] - 8.313.3.16 CAREGIVERS CRIMINAL HISTORY SCREENING: The MAD will reimburse providers for the Medicaid portion of the billed amount that providers paid to the New Mexico Department of Health (DOH).
-The following is the billing format: - A. Each ICF-MR will pay DOH by check according to DOH regulations. - B. A copy of the check(s) that the ICF-MR sent to DOH will be submitted to Medicaid for payment on a quarterly basis on a Medicaid Reimbursement Vo ucher (available at MAD or at MAD's designee). - C. Medicaid will only be responsible for the Medicaid portion of the billed amount.
+8.313.3.15 RESERVE BED DAYS: Reserve bed days will be paid using the provider's level III rate.
+See Section 8.312.3 NMAC.

+[2/1/1995; 8.313.3.15 NMAC - Rn, 8 NMAC 4.MAD.732.D.VII, 11/1/2000; A, xx/xx/xxxx]

+8.313.3.16 CAREGIVERS CRIMINAL HISTORY SCREENING: The MAD will reimburse providers for the medicaid portion of the billed amount that providers paid to the New Mexico department of health (DOH).
+The following is the billing format.

+A. Each [ICF-MR] ICF/IID will pay DOH by check according to DOH regulations.

+B. A copy of the check(s) that the [ICF-MR] ICF/IID sent to DOH will be submitted to medicaid for payment on a quarterly basis on a medicaid reimbursement voucher (available at MAD or at MAD's designee).

+C. Medicaid will only be responsible for the medicaid portion of the billed amount.

-D. There will be a one-time charge to Medicaid for fingerprinting equipment.
+D. There will be a one-time charge to medicaid for fingerprinting equipment.
 Ongoing supplies, such as ink, rubber gloves, and other supplies, will be accounted for on the provider's cost report.
-[8.313.3.16 NMAC - N, 11-1-00]
+[8.313.3.16 NMAC - N, 11/1/2000; A, xx/xx/xxxx]